mkallango/vitalsource-playwright/README.md

 * Nodejs ^15.4.0
 * Playwright (installed with npm install command)
-* Create an account at https://bookshelf.vitalsource.com/
+* Create an ACCOUNT at https://bookshelf.vitalsource.com/
 -----

 ### Project structure

-* The "data" folder contains the file with Account information for login purposes, and if necessary we can create more files to be used as a Data Source.
+* Setup you EMAIL and PASSWORD in the file "data/user.js".
+The "data" folder contains the file with Account information for login purposes, and if necessary we can create more files to be used as a Data Source.

 * The page_objects folder contains the scripts that map the elements and take some actions on these pages.
   * Login Page as the name says is the login page where we gonna populate with the Loggin Account.